 Reduced Health Risks

-Chlorine-based pools involve a number of health risks due to the harshness of manually-added chlorine in form of bleach.
+Chlorine-based pools involve several health risks due to the harshness of manually-added chlorine in the form of bleach.

 - Firstly, chlorine bleach has been associated with skin and lung cancers when absorbed through the skin or inhaled through the lungs.

 - The byproducts of chlorine are even more dangerous than the chlorine itself, and this triggers the extra cost of oxidizing the pool to remove the harmful byproducts of added chlorine.

 - The commercial chlorine used in pools can cause discomfort, including red and itchy eyes, skin irritation, and hair discoloration, among others.

 - The chlorine stabilizer cyanuric acid has been associated with irritation.